Cobleskill Giants: History

 In 1890, the Cobleskill Giants began play as members of the six–team Independent level New York State League.
 The Albany Senators, Johnstown-Gloversville, Oneonta, Troy Trojans and Utica Pent-Ups teams joined Cobleskill in beginning league play on Monday, May 12, 1890.

-The Cobleskill Giants ended the season with a 42–38 record, placing 2nd, playing the season under manager Myron Allen.
-The Giants finished 5.5 games behind the 1st place Troy Trojans in the final standings.
+The Cobleskill Giants ended the season with a 42–38 record, placing second, while playing the season under manager Myron Allen.
+The Giants finished 5.5 games behind the first place Troy Trojans in the final standings.
 Bill Dahlen led the league with 137 total hits.

 The New York State League did not return to play until resuming play in 1894, when the league reformed without a Cobleskill franchise.

 Giants manager Myron Allen had played in the major leagues.
 Players, Bill Dahlen, Alfred Lawson, Michael McDermott, Walter Plock and Marshall Quinton all had major league careers.
 Lawson also became a noted aviator and founded the Lawson Airplane Company.

 The Cobleskill "Independents" town team played in 1905.

 Cobleskill has not hosted another minor league team.